PEO - Workers’ Comp: The Pros, The Cons, and What to Watch Out For

 What is a PEO?

-A PEO (professional employer organization), is also called an employee leasing company.
-It partners with your small or medium-sized business to provide HR services such as payroll, benefits, compliance, and workers' comp.
+A PEO (professional employer organization), also known as an employee leasing company partners with your small or medium-sized business to provide HR services such as payroll, benefits, compliance, and workers' comp.

 The PEO charges a fee to manage these functions, which usually ranges from 3% to 15% of your gross payroll.